ddtm/ddtm.github.io/_includes/index.md

 and several other benchmarks.

 Links to the datasets: [MNIST-M](http://bit.ly/2fNqL6N), [SynNumbers](http://bit.ly/2gABD9s).
-I'm also providing an [unpacked version of MNIST-M](http://bit.ly/2nOzc5B) (courtesy of Konstantinos Bousmalis)
+I'm also providing an [unpacked version of MNIST-M](http://bit.ly/2nOzc5B) (courtesy of Konstantinos Bousmalis).

 Accepted to __ICML'15__.
 {% endcapture %}